Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 ```
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```
-# 8- Saveing the Map
+# 8- Saving the Map
-When the map is created successfully, open a new terminal from Remote PC and save the map with the follwing command line.
+When the map is created successfully, open a new terminal from Remote PC and save the map with the following command line.
 ```
 $ rosrun map_server map_saver -f ~/map
 ```
 # Test
 Testing the map with the robot model to determine the environment based on its own position.

-Note: you can only move the robot from the terminal used in step number seven (Runing Teleoperation Node step).
+Note: you can only move the robot from the terminal used in step number seven (Running Teleoperation Node step).

 # resources
 + turtlebot3 quick start guide: https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/